 3 Pillars of Radical Relationship

-- Radical Responsibility – Cultivate appreciation and come to terms with the reality that your life is yours and yours alone.
-Each of your choices, actions, consequences, outcomes, experiences and feedback are yours to deal with, be in relationship with and take responsibility for.
-There’s no more time for the blame game and we all need to to get off the pity line.
-In community and organizations, this means both responsibility for one self and to others.
-This doesn’t mean you won’t acknowledge and address very real impacts of people, events and conditions on your life, it simply means that you meet those impacts as WHAT IS.
+- Radical Responsibility - Cultivate appreciation and come to terms with the reality that your life is yours and yours alone.
+Each of your choices, actions, consequences, outcomes, experiences, and feedback are yours to deal with, be in a relationship with, and take responsibility for.
+There's no more time for the blame game and we all need to get off the pity line.
+In community and organizations, this means both responsibilities for oneself and to others.
+This doesn't mean you won't acknowledge and address very real impacts of people, events, and conditions on your life, it simply means that you meet those impacts as WHAT IS.
 This is Radical Responsibility.

 "It's not my fault, but it is my responsibility.
 Whatever comes, I will meet it as it is, then either initiate a plan to change it...or shut up about it until I'm willing to do so."

-- Radical Accountability – Cultivate fierce determination to shift from allowing habit-patterns to drive your basic experience.
-Key to transforming your life is taking up the full space created by embracing Choice as a lifestyle.
-Gone are the days of “it just happened,” “i’m just that way,” “I didn’t have a choice.”
-There is always choice.
+- Radical Accountability - Cultivate fierce determination to shift from allowing habit patterns to drive your basic experience.
+The key to transforming your life is taking up the full space created by embracing Choice as a lifestyle.
+Gone are the days of "it just happened," "I'm just that way," "I didn't have a choice."
+There is always a choice.
 And yes, there are consequences, too.
 We can decide, validly and reasonably, that we do not wish to bear the consequences of a particular choice, but we must recognize, and be accountable, for the choices we make.
 All of them.
 Every single one without fail.
-In groups, community and organizations, this means both being accountable and expecting to be held accountable.
+In groups, communities, and organizations, this means both being accountable and expecting to be held accountable.
 When we feel stuck, we often cannot see the choices available to us.
-If you commit to a practice, greater and greater choice becomes apparent.
+If you commit to a practice, the greater and greater choice becomes apparent.
 In the meantime, you can choose Radical Accountability.

 "May I exercise the precious gift of choice and the power to change that makes me uniquely human."
 Whether conscious or unconscious, the impacts of my choices are mine to see through to resolution. —quote from Warrior-Spirit Prayer of New Dharma Community (full version below)<

-- Radical Purpose – Cultivate an unwavering commitment to help others transform their lives, too.
-Whatever intention we have for transforming our lives—all actions really—if not ultimately rooted in a genuine desire to see the live of others positively transformed, will be self-serving and have as its result a building up of the kind of ego-centric worldview that is not only false, it is clearly unsustainable for our communities, countries and planet.
-The goal for our personal transformation—the end game of “towards what end”—must be in service of our interconnectedness, our collective wholeness, and an integrity of the structures that hold it all together.
-Our pursuit of justice, if truly transformative, must affirm life and insist of security, sustainability and self-determination for all.
-Both the how and the why, being in Radical Relationship means your liberation is bound up in mine and there is no justice without justice for all.
+- Radical Purpose - Cultivate an unwavering commitment to helping others transform their lives, too.
+Whatever intention we have for transforming our lives—all actions really—if not ultimately rooted in a genuine desire to see them live of others positively transformed, will be self-serving and have as its result a building up of the kind of ego-centric worldview that is not only false, it is clearly unsustainable for our communities, countries, and planet.
+The goal for our personal transformation—the end game of "towards what end"—must be in service of our interconnectedness, our collective wholeness, and the integrity of the structures that hold it all together.
+Our pursuit of justice, if truly transformative, must affirm life and insist on security, sustainability, and self-determination for all.
+Both the how and the why being in a Radical Relationship means your liberation is bound up in mine and there is no justice without justice for all.
 Red, Blue, Black, White, North, South, Left, Right, our movements for deep change, for justice will best serve us aligned in Radical Purpose.